hackclub/hackclub/workshops/pac-man Game/Readme.md

   * The `state` variable is in a [JSON object](https://www.w3schools.com/python/python_json.asp) with the first key being `score`
   * Both `path` and `writer` use the `turtle` library we imported earlier.
 Respectively, they are used to draw the game map and to update the score.
   * We imported `vector` earlier.
 This will let us choose the direction and placement of initial objects.
 This is assigned using a two-dimensional (x, y) axis.
 Think of a graph...
-    * `aim` sets the **direction** of movement for the Pac-man as (5, 0).
+  * `aim` sets the **direction** of movement for the Pac-Man as (5, 0).
 This means that we are setting a speed of 5 to the right on the axis.
   * We are also using it in an array called `ghosts`, this will spawn the ghosts at each corner of our game and set their speed at a default of 5.

 ## Planning the maze